History of Tokyo: Azuchi-Momoyama period (1568–1600)

-Azuchi-Momoyama period

 From 1560 to 1582, Oda Nobunaga's army overthrew the Ashikaga Shogunate, and unified half of the country.
 He did not seem to have interest in Edo.
 Nobunaga's successor, Toyotomi Hideyoshi, continued Nobunaga's conquests.
 Hideyoshi and his army's commander, the Tokugawa Ieyasu, took control of the Hojo in 1589.
 Hideyoshi unexpectedly gave Ieyasu the gift of Hojo territories in Kanto as a fief, if Ieyasu gave him his territories in the south.
 This was an attempt to neutralize Ieyasu as a potential threat by moving him away from Kyoto.
 In 1590, Ieyasu visiting Edo was considered crucial to the city's legitimacy.
 In 1598, after Hideyoshi died, there was struggle to be shogun between Ieyasu and Hideyoshi's vassals.
 Ieyasu won at the Battle of Sekigahara in 1600.
 Ieyasu started building a new government's capital in Edo.
 He dictated the social structure Mansfield calls "the most well-managed feudal society the world has ever known".

-Tokugawa period (17th century)
+Tokugawa period, 1600–1700

 The Tokugawa period began when the Imperial Court appointed Ieyasu shōgun in 1603, starting the Tokugawa shogunate.
 Japan's imperial seat and official capital remained in Kyoto, but the Emperor was virtually powerless; Ieyasu was the effective ruler of Japan, and Edo became powerful as the capital.